Privacy and reporting in the Court of Protection

 - the nature of the evidence in the proceedings;

 - whether earlier hearings in the proceedings have taken place in private;

-- whether the court location where the hearing is held has facilities appropriate to allowing general public access and whether it would be practicable or proportionate to move to another location or room;
+- whether the court location where the hearing is held has facilities appropriate to allowing general public access and whether it would be practical or proportionate to move to another location or room;

-- whether there is any risk of disruption to the hearing is there is general public access to it;
+- whether there is any risk of disruption to the hearing if there is general public access to it;

 - whether, if there is good reason for not allowing general public access, there is also a good reason to deny access to duly accredited members of the press;

 Practice Direction 4C is borne out of a pilot scheme, the “transparency pilot” which started in 2016.
 Prior to that, hearings in the Court of Protection were held in private which drew criticism on occasion and accusations by some that the Court of Protection was a “secret court”.